jaredtritz/jsonsails-readthedocs/source/concepts/ufiles.rst

 .. note::

-  Programmers can think of UFiles as loosely typed user variables
+  Programmers can think of UFiles as loosely typed, infinite session, variables, which are loaded into the scope of your module code.

 Writing to UFiles
 """""""""""""""""

 When a UFile value is saved, provided the user has permission to write it, the value persists to the value owned by the authentication identity.

-See also :ref:`ufile-permission`
+See also :ref:`ufile-writing`

 Reading from UFiles
 """""""""""""""""""